“Life in Panama is like being on a never-ending summer vacation.”

 John McGee—President/CEO, Expat Global Medical

 John's focus is on implementing quality, affordable, and customized health insurance strategies to benefit your individual needs when you decide to live overseas.
 He'll be on hand to explain your best options for private global medical insurance.

-Roger Petersen—Petersen and Philps Law Firm; Costa Rica
+Roger Petersen—Attorney, Petersen and Philps Law Firm; Costa Rica

 International Living Editor Dan Prescher will be your emcee for this conference.
-He’ll be on hand to answer any questions you have about living overseas.
-In 2001, he and his wife (and fellow International Living editor), Suzan Haskins, left Omaha, Nebraska, for the warmer climes of Latin America and they haven’t looked back since.
-Their very first overseas check out visit, back in 2000, was to Panama.
-They’ve traveled all over the world in search of the best lifestyle opportunities and have themselves lived in Ecuador, Mexico, Nicaragua, and yes, Panama.
+He'll be on hand to answer any questions you have about living overseas.
+In 2001, he and his wife (and fellow International Living editor), Suzan Haskins, left Omaha, Nebraska, for the warmer climes of Latin America and they haven't looked back since.
+They've traveled all over the world in search of the best lifestyle opportunities and have themselves lived in Ecuador, Mexico, Nicaragua, and yes, Panama.

 Note: Due to unforeseen circumstances, it's possible speakers may change.
 Other arrangements will be made to cover the same topic.